riverans/activitystreams/README.md

-This document is aimed at a high level understanding how the Activity Stream works with Neo4j.
-We have defined a broad structure that to talk to the database.

 ## Activity Stream Spec
+Our activity stream model conforms to the Activity Streams specification found here: http://activitystrea.ms/, where:

 ACTOR -> VERB -> OBJECT -> TARGET

+might be implemented, for sake of example, as:

 mmdb_user -> FAVORITED -> yourshot_photo

 ## Graph Structure

-Nodes have labels, the labels are bascially types of nodes we have.
-The current naming structure we for labels for are
+Nodes have labels, and the naming convention for these labels represents the types of nodes we have

 	{app_name}_{model}

-So an mmdb User would be
+For example, an mmdb User would be

 	mmdb_user